-As you probably already know, most household cleaning agents, such as your dish soap, your laundry detergent, your toilet cleaning agents and even your body wash and shampoo are loaded with chemicals that are harmful to you and your environment.
-Although there is an increasing number of biodegradable and toxic-free choices, these usually still come in plastic containers that add to your trash and are often very heavy on your wallet.
+The average household cleaning agents, such as your dish soap, your laundry detergent, your toilet cleaning agents and even your body wash and shampoo often contain chemicals that are harmful to you and your environment.
+Although there is an increasing number of biodegradable and toxic-free choices, these usually still come in plastic containers that add to your trash and are often not very light on your wallet.

-As a tip: it is a lot cheaper to buy large quantities (1kg or more) of baking soda (sodium bicarbonate), washing soda (sodium carbonate), and vegetable glycerin at a chemicals supplier or online than to buy small quantities in the supermarket!
+A little tip: it is a lot cheaper to buy large quantities (1kg or more) of baking soda (sodium bicarbonate), washing soda (sodium carbonate), citric acid and vegetable glycerin at a chemicals supplier or online than buying small quantities in the supermarket!

 Note that the proportions of water and soap depend on the soap you’re using.
 You aim for a texture like liquid soap.
 Alternatively you could use natural liquid soap (additive-free) blended with some water.